Ac6Embedded/vscode-zephyr-workbench-docs/docs/documentation/debug-tools.md

 ## Install Debug Tools

-This page list the external tools that can be installed to support remote debug.
+This page list the packs and the external debug tools that can be installed to support remote debug for your target.
+Not every target board are supported, please refer to the manufacturer user manual.

+![Debug tools](/img/zw/debug-tools/zw_install_debug_tools.png)

+### Packs

+Some targets requires multiple tools for the debug.
+The tools are grouped in pack and can be installed in one click.

+### Tools

 For some tools, you can installed them by click on the install button.
-Other tools needs the user to register to the editor website and accept license.
-Click on the URL icon to be redirected the tool download or home page.
+Other ones requires you to register to the editor website and to accept license.
+Click on the URL icon to be redirected the tool download page then install it manually.

-![Debug tools](/img/zw/debug-tools/zw_install_debug_tools.png)

 **OpenOCD** (Open On-Chip Debugger ) is an open source project that provides on-chip programming and debugging support with a layered architecture of JTAG interface and TAP support.
 OpenOCD can be installed from the "Debug Tools" page.